Learning Phonics: Analytic or Synthetic?

 Example: In the word cat, children learn to identify and the pronunciation of the word “CAT” before analysing and breaking down the word into three individual phonemes “C”, “A”, “T” and learning the sounds of it.

 As we can see from the above example, Synthetic offers a much more accelerated path to enable our child to start reading at a young age, allowing them to absorb knowledge younger and be ahead of their peers.
 However, it is noteworthy that the use of synthetic phonics does not exclude the use of analytic phonics.
 There are more complex words in the world of English that cannot be learned by breaking them into smaller parts and children must learn them by sight.
 These are often referred to as ‘sight words’.

 How Paced Learning Reading Program teaches Phonics

 Taught by our highly experienced phonics specialist, the Little Pace Phonics Program focuses on a 3-stage process of Recognition, Literacy and Proficiency.
 The entire learning flow is paced according to a child’s learning ability, to enable efficient knowledge absorption while retaining a strong interest and drive within the child to learn and develop.
 This methodology allows faster learners to maximize their learning potential, yet ensuring that average learners are also able to progress effectively as they gradually pick up the momentum, allowing them to be stretched, but not stressed.

-Building on from their initial phonemic awareness and simple letter-sound recognition, we next focuses on Literacy where more emphasis are placed on the understanding of words, building on their vocabulary with blending words.
+Building on their initial phonemic awareness and simple letter-sound recognition, we next focus on Literacy where more emphasis is placed on the understanding of words, building on their vocabulary with blending words.

-As the student progress, proficiency became the key focus.
+As the student progressed, proficiency became the key focus.
 More focus will be placed on fluency and comprehension.
-Complex sight words would also be introduce, allowing students to understand these unique words.
+Complex sight words would also be introduced, allowing students to understand these unique words.

 Here is a preview of how our Online Phonics Classes are conducted.